corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-stability-guarantees.md

 ## Non-public API (experimental)

-The following are not part of the Corda’s public API and backwards compatibility guarantees are not provided:
+Corda does *not* guarantee  backwards compatibility for:

-* Incubating modules (where possible, disruption to developers will be minimised).
-See [corda incubating modules](#corda-incubating-modules) for more information.
+* Incubating modules (where possible, disruption to developers will be minimized).
+See [Corda incubating modules](#corda-incubating-modules) for more information.
-* **finance module**: a legacy module.
-Use the tokens SDK (com.r3.corda.lib.tokens) available in the [Tokens GitHub repository](https://github.com/corda/token-sdk) instead.
+* **The finance module**: a legacy module.
+Use the Tokens SDK `com.r3.corda.lib.tokens` (available in the [Tokens GitHub repository](https://github.com/corda/token-sdk) instead.

 {{< warning >}}

-You should not use the following APIs as these may change or be deleted without notice.
+Do not use the following as they may be changed or deleted without notice.
 * Internal modules.
 * Package and/or sub-package containing `.internal` (for example, `net.corda.core.internal`).
 * Any interfaces, classes or methods whose name contains the word `internal` or `Internal`.